anyscale/templates/templates/fine-tune-llm_v2/cookbooks/continue_from_checkpoint/README.md

 ### In what order should I fine-tune?

-In general: Finish with the dataset that is closest to what you want during inference.
-If you are extending the context of the model beyond it's native context length, you should start with the smallest context length end with the largest.
+In general, make sure the sequence of the fine-tuning is such that you end with the dataset that is closest to what you want during inference.
+If you are extending the context of the model beyond its native context length, you should start with the smallest context length end with the largest.

 ### Should I extend the dataset samples or replace them with new ones when I continue fine-tuning